The Thousand Faces of Dunjia

 The Thousand Faces of Dunjia (奇門遁甲) is a 2017 Chinese fantasy-wuxia film directed by Yuen Woo-ping; scripted and produced by Tsui Hark.
-It is a remake of Yuen's 1982 film The Miracle Fighters.
 The film stars Da Peng, Aarif Lee, Ni Ni, Wu Bai, and Zhou Dongyu.
-It was released in China on December 15, 2017.

 Plot

-The film follows a group of swordsmen's adventures to secretly protect humankind by hunting some mysterious creatures from the outer space.
+The film follows a group of swordsmen's adventures to secretly protect humankind by hunting mysterious creatures from the outer space.